Kitware/trame/docs/content/docs/tutorial-application.md

 <p style="text-align:center;"><img src="../images/tutorial-gui-color-map.jpg" alt="Color Map Selection" style="width: 12.5%; height: 12.5%"></p>

-Second, we created a dropdown menu for the color map.
+Second, we create a dropdown menu for the color map.
 The `VSelect` component is used to create a dropdown menu.
 The `v_model` uses the state variable `mesh_color_preset` initialized to be the rainbow color map.
 The `items` is a list of tuples, where the first element is the display string (`text`) of the color map, and the second element is the value of the color map used for selection.

 ```python
                 vuetify.VSelect(